uiceds/project-team-all-right/manuscript.md

 Root Mean Squared Error (RMSE): 0.310

-A strong linear trend exists between actual and predicted values, showing that the model captures the primary relationship between input features and the target variable.
+The Linear Regression model achieved a Mean Squared Error (MSE) of 0.0963 and a Root Mean Squared Error (RMSE) of 0.310, indicating good predictive performance.
+In Figure 8, the actual versus predicted values scatter plot reveals a strong linear trend.
+This demonstrates that the model effectively captures the primary relationship between the input features and the target variable, LV Active Power.
+This suggests that the model is well-suited for representing the overall patterns in the data, although it may have limitations in handling more complex, non-linear interactions.

 __Random Forest:__
 A Random Forest model was selected for its ability to handle non-linear relationships and interactions among features.
 The model was configured with 100 estimators and a random state of 42 to ensure reproducibility and performance stability.

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/c7cc145492bd32419b34d6736d0adc92.PNG?raw=true){width=90%}
-***Standardized scatter plot of Actual vs. Predicted LV Active Power for Random Forest model.***
+***Figure 9: Standardized scatter plot of Actual vs. Predicted LV Active Power for Random Forest model.***

 Predictive Performance(Random Forest):